berkeleyGamedev/DecalWebsite/pages/labs/lab12/lab12.md

 ![](images/image8.png)

+## How to Export for Unity: Procreate

+For Procreate, click on the wrench icon and navigate to `Share > Share Layers > PNG Files`.
+Procreate will export each layer as a separate file, **including hidden layers.**

 ## General Tips

 - Objects of focus should contrast with what is behind it.
 - Contrast, by color and/or outline, should be used in between layers of the environment to create depth.
-- Each component of the environment (foreground, midground, background) has to be on different layers, otherwise you will not be able to export it (see below).
+- Each component of the environment (foreground, midground, background) must be drawn on different layers, otherwise you will not be able to export it as a game-ready asset (see below).
 - MORE IN FOCUS, MORE IN DETAIL.
 LESS IN FOCUS, LESS IN DETAIL.

 ## Themes

-The themes of the lab are as follows: **cyberpunk, fantasy, nature, or apocalyptic.**
+The themes of the lab are as follows: **cyberpunk, fantasy, nature, apocalyptic or noir.**

 Choose 1 (or more) and create a background that fulfills the checkoff list.
-You should be making an environment for a scrolling 2D platformer (something like the Pixel Art example).
+You should be making an environment for a scrolling 2D platformer (similar to the Pixel Art lab example).

 ## Checkoff

-- Panoramic, extending left and right
+- Create a panoramic background, extending left and right of the screen
-- Have the background be able to be repeated, like in an infinite runner game
+- Have the background repeat seamlessly, like in an infinite runner game
 - At least 1 large focal element, like the watch tower in **Fig. 1** or the skull in **Fig. 6**
 - At least 2 foreground elements, like the flowers in **Fig. 2** or **Fig. 4**
-- Have a depth of at least three layers (background, midground, foreground) to create a parallax effect
+- Include depth of at least three layers (background, midground, foreground) to create a parallax effect

 ## Bug Reports
 If you experience any bugs or typos within the lab itself, please report it [here!]